PdxCodeGuild/class_shark/4 Django/docs/Django Quickstart.md

 admin.site.register(<model name 2>)
 ```

-- Go to `localhost:8000/admin` in your browser, and add some data.
+- Go to `localhost:8000/admin` in your browser, and verify that your models are connected.

 ## Create a Template